12-Step Facilitation Therapy (TSF)

 Why I Specialize in 12-Step Facilitation

-• As a person with lived experience in long term recovery, I’ve seen firsthand how the 12 Steps, 12 Traditons, and 12 Concepts can turn a life around.
+As a person with lived experience in long term recovery, I’ve seen firsthand how the 12 Steps, 12 Traditons, and 12 Concepts can turn a life around.
 I firmly believe I’m alive today because of the love, support, and lessons I’ve received from the twelve-step community.
+In my work, I've witnessed the incredible transformation that occurs in my clients’ lives when the extra support they receive in therapy helps them feel comfortable and excited about participating in 12-step recovery.

 How 12-Step Facilitation Fits into My Overall Approach

 12-step facilitation is one of several tools we can use in recovery work.
+The goal is to build a recovery approach that is sustainable, flexible, and tailored to you.
 It’s often combined with:

 Take the first step.